MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 module.exports = User;
 ```

 Let's make sure this works as expected.
 Go back to `localhost:3000/users/new` and make another new user.
 Then, go over to mLab and check the new user in the database–pay special attention to the password, because it should look like a long string of random characters.
 This is our _hashed_ password.

 ![mlab user](assets/mlab_user_2.png)

 Now that our users have passwords, and we're saving them so securely that even we can never know what they are, let's give them the ability to log in.

-# Authentication: Log in
+# Set up Log in Route

 Let's start with the URL–where should our users go to log in?
 The usual way is to have our users go to `/login`.
 If we try that right now–in your browser, visit `localhost:3000/login`–what happens?